This information applies to Scotland.

-The father's name cannot be removed from a child's birth entry if he is the biological father of the child.
-A father's name can only be removed from a child's birth entry if it has been established in court that he is not the biological father of the child.
+The father's name can't be removed from a child's birth entry if he's the biological father of the child.
+A father's name can only be removed from a child's birth entry if it has been established in court that he's not the biological father of the child.

 Same-sex female couples and the mother’s partner’s name